francescaiannacci/Study-Group-3-Project/README.md

 **Statistical Techniques**

-We are going to utilize different regression techniques to predict our likelihood of becoming a billionaire.
+We are going to utilize different regression techniques (such as Linear Regression, LASSO Regression) to predict our likelihood of becoming a billionaire.
-We will build correlation matrices to assess how each variables are related.
+We will utilize EDA techniques to build visualizations and correlation matrices to better understand the variables within the dataset.